designstem/projects/spirals/index.md

 #### 1. Find the Polar coordinates from Cartesian coordinates

-Assume that a point **A** with coordinates x=3 and y=4 is given.
-According to the next figure, the yellow triangle is orthogonal with opposite and adjacent sides length equal to 3 and 4, respectively.
+Assume that a point A(3,4) is given.
+According to the next figure, the grey triangle is orthogonal with opposite and adjacent sides equal to y=4 and x=3, respectively.

 The **hypotenuse is the distance r** and can be estimated by applying the Pythagorean equation as